malteo/genpass/README.md

 genhost
 =======

-This script will randomly generate hostnames by picking words from the provided word list.
+This script will generate a random password by picking words from the provided word list.
 The pool of words comes from Oren Tirosh's [mnemonic encoding](http://web.archive.org/web/20090918202746/http://tothink.com/mnemonic/wordlist.html) project.